skyloveljf/skyloveljf/README.md

-- 👋 Hi, I’m @skyloveljf
+- 👋 Hi, I’m a student from heu
 - 👀 I’m interested in computer
 - 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 contact me by codingsky899@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...